Artist Interview: Jazz at Lincoln Center Orchestra, Kenny Rampton

 You might be in disagreement about something, but you still work together and you find a common ground, that’s what music teaches us.
 When we teach students, I always stress that understanding.
 That’s really what it’s about.

 TF: What would you say to a student who’s on the fence about attending the concert?

 KR: Why would somebody be on the fence about attending a concert to hear good music?
 To any student, I say check out everyone and any concert you can that can possibly open up doors and inside yourself.
 It’s not even necessarily about doors to meet players and network, there’s that.
 You meet people so you network, and the more opportunities you can have to meet people who are doing what it is that you want to do, the better for networking purposes.

 Beyond that, you never know when somebody on that stage is going to play something extraordinary.
 As a student, you sit there in the audience and think, “Wow, I didn’t know that can be done on the saxophone.”
 It’s going to open up something that makes you want to practice and to be inspired.

-Jazz at Lincoln Center Orchestra returns to Ann Arbor on March 4, 2017.
+Jazz at Lincoln Center Orchestra returns to Ann Arbor with Chick Corea on March 31, 2018.